jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) Permanent establishment, for an enterprise that is resident in New Zealand or in a country or territory with which New Zealand does not have a double tax agreement that includes a definition of permanent establishment, has the meaning given by schedule 23 (Meaning of permanent establishment).
 Interpretation of schedule 23
 (4) Schedule 23 is treated as applying consistently with the guidance relevant to the schedule that is provided by the Commentary on Article 5 of the Model Tax Convention on Income and on Capital, in Model Tax Convention on Income and on Capital published by the Organisation for Economic Co-operation and Development, as amended at the beginning of the income year in which the enterprise makes the supply.
+Exception
+(5) For the purposes of subsections (2) to (4) and determining if an enterprise has a permanent establishment in New Zealand, the activities in New Zealand of a non-resident visitor are disregarded.

 ### YD 5 Apportionment of income derived partly in New Zealand
 When this section applies